 BGP - Finite State Machine (FSM)

 The BGP Finite State Machine (FSM) is a model used to describe the various states and processes involved in a BGP routing session.
 BGP is the protocol that manages how packets are routed across the Internet through the exchange of routing and reachability information between edge routers.
-The BGP FSM is crucial for understanding how BGP establishes and maintains connections between these routers.
+The BGP FSM is important for understanding how BGP establishes and maintains connections between these routers.

 The BGP FSM consists of several states.
 The following diagram describes the progression through these states: